 As you look for value, utilise various sources of data — such as accurate weather forecasts.
 Try to preempt movements in the odds before they adjust.
 Better yet, to support your selections, use as many different items of criteria as possible and determine which ones have the most influence.

-Looking for horse racing tips?
-Check out my review of the best sports betting tipsters.
+- Looking for horse racing tips?
+Check out my review of the best horse racing tipsters.